MultiSafepay/docs/content/checkout/multiple.md

 ## Construct the component object

-1. Initialize an `orderData` object containing information about the customer's order collected during the checkout process:
+1. Initialize an `orderData` object containing information about the customer's <<glossary:order>> collected during the checkout process:
     ```javascript
     const orderData = {
         currency: 'EUR',